BrianZanti/brianzanti/README.md

 ## Hi there 👋

+I'm Brian.
+My joy has always been to build.
+Whether it was lego skyscrapers, software applications, or cohorts of students, I have always been drawn to the challenge of transforming potential into value.
+I am a versatile engineer and analytical thinker who is eager to solve problems.
+Let's connect! `brianzanti@gmail.com`

 <!--
 **BrianZanti/brianzanti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.